Blog

 • Can I recommend it without risking a wrong answer?

-A business can rank first locally and still be excluded from AI-generated answers if these questions cannot be answered with confidence.
+As a result, a business can rank first locally and still be excluded from AI-generated answers if these questions cannot be answered with confidence.

 Local SEO and GEO Solve Different Problems